Alex Konanykhin: Libel lawsuits and political asylum

 In a lawsuit filed in February 1997 with the Arlington County Circuit Court, Konanykhin alleged defamation against the daily Russian newspaper Izvestia which had reported that Konanykhin was involved in various criminal acts.
 The suit claimed that the information was erroneous and published with "reckless disregard for its truth or actual malice."
 An Arlington County Circuit Court jury recommended Konanykhin be awarded $33.5 million.
 Soon thereafter the same court awarded him an additional $3 million in a libel case against the Russian financial journal Kommersant.
 According to The Sunday Times, in 2010 the amount remained the largest amount ever awarded to an individual in a libel suit.

 On February 23, 1999, Judge Bryant granted political asylum to Konanykhin and Gratcheva, saying the former banker faced persecution and possible death if returned to Russia to face embezzlement charges.
 In his decision, Bryant wrote that testimony from several experts had convinced him that Konanykhin was being targeted for prosecution for political reasons.

-Temporarily freed from his trials with the Russian and American governments, Konanykhin and Gratcheva went on to develop a $100 million Internet startup in New York called KMGi, among other businesses.
+Temporarily freed from his trials with the Russian and American governments, Konanykhin and Gratcheva went on to develop a $100 million Internet startup in New York City called KMGi, among other businesses.
 On November 20, 2003, however, the Board of Immigration Appeals revoked Konanykhin's political asylum and ordered him returned to Russia.
 The ruling came less than a month (October 25, 2003) after the arrest of Mikhail Khodorkovsky, Konanykhin's former banking rival in Russia and business partner during his exile.
 Konanykhin had served as vice president for the international development of Khodorkovsky's bank, Menatep.

 Second immigration trial

 Konanykhin and Gratcheva fled to the Canada–United States border to evade immigration authorities.
 There, on December 18, 2003, they were arrested by several Department of Homeland Security agents at the Peace Bridge.
 Konanykhin and Gratcheva were saved from deportation at the last minute by a series of emergency hearings in Federal Court.
 On January 26, 2004, Judge Ellis delivered his ruling, which found the arrest unlawful, and allowed the couple to stay in the United States temporarily until appeals in their immigration case were exhausted.

 For the second time the Department of Justice was ordered to pay compensation to Konanykhin for unlawful arrest.
 In 2005, all charges against him in Russia were dropped.

 On September 18, 2007, in a federal courtroom in Alexandria, Virginia, Konanykhin was granted asylum for the second time.
-Overall, Konanykhin successfully filed five different lawsuits against the US government as a part of the process.